What does teenage bullying look like?

 - deliberately exclude others from their friendship group.

 If your teenage child is bullying others, you might find out about it through watching and talking with your child.
 But teenagers will often deny they’re bullying others if you ask them.
-It’s more likely that you’ll find out when the school contacts you or another parent tells you.
+It’s more likely that you’ll find out when the school contacts you or another parent or child tells you.

 Talking with teenagers about bullying behaviour